 Textile Art Gallery, Level 6, North Building

 In 1996, Alice Zrebiec, formerly a textile curator at the Metropolitan Museum of Art, was charged as consulting curator to display the collections—among the most popular with museum visitors—after several years of exhibition hiatus.
 Changing the focus of the department to reflect its position within a museum of fine art and design required assessing and refining the collections and their presentation.
 This also prompted renaming the department, which was originally known as textiles and costumes, to textile art.
-With the announcement of the Avenir Foundation gift, Dr. Zrebiec has transitioned from consulting curator to the full-time position of the Avenir Foundation Curator of Textile Art.
+With the announcement of the Avenir Foundation gift in 2012, Dr. Zrebiec transitioned from consulting curator to the full-time position of Avenir Foundation Curator of Textile Art.

 Notable aspects of the textile art collection include: